atelierdisko/dpa-id-marketplace/README.md

 Most contents are separated from component logic and can be found in the data directory, assets like images in the public directory.

-When updating contents a new version of the docker image needs to be built and deployed, to reflect the changes made on a remote system.
+When updating contents a new version of the docker image needs to be built and deployed to reflect the changes on a remote system.